-- (a) the empty slots in each row of are numbered sequentially from left to right. - (b) the sides in seeding pot two (2) are drawn randomly. - (c) the order they are drawn is the number slot they should be placed into (i.e., side drawn 1st is placed into slot 1, and so on). - (d) this is repeated until all sides in that seeding pot are placed in a pool - (e) this process is repeated for seeding pots that contain sides with a world ranking - (f) at this stage, if there are slots remaining and the only remaining sides do not have a world ranking position, they will be placed in a pot together - (g) all remaining slots are numbered from (1) until all slots are numbered - (h) the unranked sides are then drawn randomly and placed sequentially into the numbered slots
+- (a) the empty slots in each row of are numbered sequentially from left to right. - (b) the sides in seeding pot two (2) are drawn randomly. - (c) the order they are drawn is the number slot they should be placed into (i.e., side drawn 1st is placed into slot 1, and so on). - (d) this is repeated until all sides in that seeding pot are placed in a pool - (e) this process is repeated for seeding pots that contain sides with a world ranking - (f) at this stage, if there are slots remaining and the only remaining sides do not have a world ranking position, their seeding position will be drawn. - (g) the unranked sides are then placed into the seeding pots according to their draw results.